FreedyPlugins/FreedyPlugins/EnglishWiki.md

 ## Vanilla command execution

-If a command in a minigame configuration, such as a minigame command bundle or event command or repeat command bundle, is a Minecraft default command such as /tp or /say,
+If a command in a minigame configuration, such as a minigame command bundle, event command, or repeat command bundle, is a Minecraft basic command such as /tp or /say, do not run it immediately.

-Please don't run it right away.

 `/fut <player> execute say hello`